Scalingo/documentation/src/_posts/databases/postgresql/2000-01-01-dump-restore.md

 From your workstation you don't always have a good bandwidth.
 From our infrastructure, data transfers will be way faster.

-You need to install the PostgreSQL CLI tools in the one-off before executing `pg_dump` or `pg_restore`:
+You need to install the PostgreSQL® CLI tools in the one-off before executing `pg_dump` or `pg_restore`:

 ```bash
 $ scalingo --app my-app run bash